SHOOTING DIGITAL

 The book also includes a sample script, example contracts, and links to online resources such as a budget spreadsheet and Internet sites of interest to filmmakers.
 Read Chapter One here.

-Publishing Update (10-Feb-2005): The latest edition is ready and we have them in stock!
+Publishing Note: (14-Oct-2010): The latest edition is ready for purchase!

 CLICK HERE TO ORDER!